top of page

 6. Pay attention to your dreams: Our dreams can provide insight into our unconscious mind and bring to light aspects of our shadow self.
 Keep a dream journal and write down your dreams as soon as you wake up.
 Take note of any symbols, recurring themes, or emotions that come up in your dreams.
 You can use this information to gain a better understanding of yourself and the areas you need to work on.
 If you're having trouble interpreting your dreams, consider seeking the guidance of a therapist or counsellor trained in dream analysis.

 Shadow work can be a challenging but transformative process that can lead to greater self-awareness, self-acceptance, and personal growth.
-By taking the time to explore and integrate our shadow selves, we can become more whole and authentic versions of ourselves.
+It's important part of leadership development and being able to step outside your comfort zone and embrace your fears with courage.
+By taking the time to explore and integrate our shadow selves, we can become more whole and authentic versions of ourselves and feel less stressed and more able to enter mindfulness and the present moment.

 Remember to approach this process with kindness, curiosity, and a willingness to learn.
-And if you find yourself struggling along the way, don't hesitate to seek out the support of a holistic counsellor or therapist who can guide you through this process with compassion and expertise.
-So go forth and embrace your shadow self - you may just discover a whole new side of yourself that you never knew existed.
+And if you find yourself struggling along the way, don't hesitate to seek out my support with this process.
+In mindfulness coaching I can counsel you with compassion and I have the experience to hold space for deep insight, personal and professional development.
+So go forth and embrace your shadow self - you may just discover a whole new side of yourself that you never knew existed and by integrating the shadow you will feel more whole.
 And who knows, you may even find a way to make peace with that missing sock.

 bottom of page